sap-tutorials/btp-dev-guidance/tutorials/introduction/introduction.md

 ## You will learn

-- How to develop and deploy a full-stack application based on the SAP Cloud Application Programming Model (CAP)
+- How to develop and deploy a full-stack application based on the SAP Cloud Application Programming Model (CAP).
-- How to use SAP Business Application Studio
+- How to use SAP Business Application Studio.
-- How to follow best practices to improve the process of implementing a business application on SAP BTP
+- How to follow best practices to improve the process of implementing a business application on SAP BTP.

 ## Prerequisites